-- Online Librarians: If you need help getting started with your assignments, our Online Librarians are available during Library operational hours
+- Do you have a question?
+Our Online Librarians are available during Library operational hours

-- Study Smart Librarians: For help with finding the best information for your assignments and referencing your sources, you can book an appointment with a Study Smart Librarian.
+- For help with finding the best information for your assignments and referencing your sources, you can book an:

 - Studiosity provides academic skills support and an academic writing feedback service, and you can access Studiosity from any vUWS subject site.